yupimaki/netflix-and-socks/README.md

    - The default amazon user is `ubuntu`
    - Hence an example command is `ssh -i ~/Downloads/key.pem ubuntu@54.192.170.23`
- - Place your normal public key in `~/.ssh/authorized_keys` on the instance if you have one, of continue to use the `.pem`
+ - Place your normal public key in `~/.ssh/authorized_keys` on the instance if you have one, or continue to use the `.pem`
    - Using an authorized key skips manually routing to the `.pem` to login

 #### DDNS

-A DNS (domain naming service) is how text URLs such as `www.google.com`, are translated to IP addresses, such as `74.125.236.195` - where the IP address is what the network uses to point to a machine.
-A DDNS (Dynamic Domain Naming Service) is useful if our IP address changes often, and we don't have to type in an arbitrary sequence of numbers every time we wish to point to our machine.
+A DNS (domain naming service) is how text URLs such as `www.google.com`, are translated to IP addresses, such as `74.125.236.195`, where the IP address is what the network uses to point to a machine.
+A DDNS (Dynamic Domain Naming Service) is useful if our IP address changes often and we don't have to type in an arbitrary sequence of numbers every time we wish to point to our machine.
 The service updates the link between the text URL and IP address.

 Why does our IP change?
 We have the cheapest machine possible on AWS and so our physical location on their servers is the lowest priority.
-If we shutdown our instance and someone else needs the space, our instance will move to a different IP address, hence we have to go through the hassle of finding the new IP address.
+If we shutdown our instance and someone else needs the space, our instance will move to a different IP address, hence we have to go through the hassle of finding the new IP address to re-login to the machine.
-In general, each time we start our AWS instance, the IP address is not guarenteed to be the same, hence the DDNS gives us a static character string to reference, when pointing to our machine.
+In general, each time we start our AWS instance, the IP address is not guarenteed to be the same, hence the DDNS gives us a static character string to reference when pointing to our machine.

  - Signing up to a DDNS is as easy as signing up to any service.
 The recommended service, `noip`, is found [here](https://www.noip.com/sign-up)
+   - Sadly, you cannot yet sign in through facebook.
    - At some point, you will have to put the password to the service in a plain text file.
 If, like me, even though you know the file can be fully protected you do not like the idea of seeing your an important password in plain text,